AndrWeisR/countdown-numbers.github.io/README.md

 The application uses Google Play Games Services to provide features such as player sign-in and leaderboards.

 **Privacy Policy**
+Read the privacy policy [here](https://docs.google.com/document/d/1ByCnLCznPjHMW9klRJ5fn0wANk5tmfy_MgBX6_FQAWo/edit?usp=sharing).
-The Countdown Numbers app does not collect any information about the user.
+The Countdown Numbers app, published by WiseWandererAU, does not collect any information about the user.
+The app uses your logged in Google Play Games Services account only to submit scores to leaderboards.